Articles | Volume 3, issue 1

 Short summary

-The Arctic region is subjected to profound changes due to the warming climate.
-Ice nucleating particles (INPs) in the seawater can get transported to the atmosphere and impact cloud formation.
+The Arctic region is subject to profound changes due to a warming climate.
+Ice-nucleating particles (INPs) in the seawater can get transported to the atmosphere and impact cloud formation.
 However, the sources of characteristics of INPs in the marine areas are poorly understood.
-We investigated the INPs in seawater from Greenlandic fjords and identified a seasonal variability and highly active INPs originating from terrestrial sources.
+We investigated the INPs in seawater from Greenlandic fjords and identified a seasonal variability, with highly active INPs originating from terrestrial sources such as glacial and soil runoff.

 Joanna Davies, Kirsten Fahl, Matthias Moros, Alice Carter-Champion, Henrieka Detlef, Ruediger Stein, Christof Pearce, and Marit-Solveig Seidenkrantz